Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Introduction

-We present the impact of realistic beam errors on LOFAR-HBA by switching off individual antenna elements within the station, as this is expected to be a dominant source of beam modelling errors and differences between individual LOFAR-HBA stations.
+We present the impact of realistic beam errors on LOFAR-HBA with a Python code named \codename\ (Station Heterogeneity Impact on Multi-dimensional beam-Modelling Errors simulatoR and calibratoR)\footnote{\href{https://github.com/Stefanie-B/shimmerr}{https://github.com/Stefanie-B/shimmerr}}.
+We create beam errors by simulating that a number of individual antenna elements within the station are switched off, as this is expected to be a dominant source of beam modelling errors and differences between individual LOFAR-HBA stations.
 We calculate the resulting beam changes, the effects they have on the visibility data, and the impact on the spectrally regularised calibration of sources far from the target direction.
 This is the first simulation that shows the full end-to-end effect of beam errors on LOFAR-HBA DD-calibration on the scale of a full night of observations.
 Furthermore, we present a first potential heuristic solution to the broken spectral smoothness assumption in DD-gain calibration and show that this solution improves upon the standard method both in visibility and image space.
 In this more robust regularisation method, the regulariser is weighted by the forward prediction of the visibility contribution of each direction, such that time- and frequency intervals with strong beam attenuation do not negatively affect the gain solutions at other times and frequencies.
 We use the observation and calibration settings from LOFAR EoR to illustrate the impact of beam errors, but emphasize that these results apply to many science cases and instruments, especially those needing the shorter baselines.

 This paper is structured as follows: the details of DD-gain calibration and the errors introduced by incorrectly assuming spectral smoothness are explained in \Cref{sec:problem}.
 We also elaborate on the heuristic to mitigate this issue here.
 In \Cref{sec:sims}, the simulation and calibration setups are explained.
 The results of the calibration are discussed in \Cref{sec:results}, where we first discuss how the standard and proposed method impact the obtained gains.
 We then examine how errors in these gains manifest in visibility space, and finally, we assess their impact on images.
 We focus on the shortest baselines in particular, as this type of DD-calibration is uniquely equipped to calibrate these.
 We conclude the paper in \Cref{sec:discussion}.